Emergency Medical Technician - Paramedic

 Tuition and Fees

 WITC breaks down the cost of education, so you'll have a good idea of how much your education will cost.

 Financial aid is available to help you pay for your education.
 It can come in the form of grants, loans, federal work study, military and veterans benefits, division of vocational rehabilitation benefits and scholarships.

 *Tuition is an estimate and does not include any miscellaneous fees for various courses, tools, books, supplies or uniforms.
 Program book costs are in addition to tuition and fees and vary depending on course selection and where the books are purchased or rented.

 After the WITC EMT - Paramedic Program

-Upon completion of the program, you will obtain an Emergency Medical Technician technical diploma and an EMT - Paramedic technical diploma.
+Upon completion of the program, you will obtain an EMT - Paramedic technical diploma.

 The Emergency Medical Technician-Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon recommendation of the Committee on Accreditation of Education Programs for the Emergency Medical Services Professions (CoA EMSP).
 This will enable our graduates to take the Wisconsin Paramedic licensing examinations upon successful completion of all portions of their technical studies courses.

 WITC’s EMT-Paramedic program is designed to prepare students to obtain the required licensure to be employed/practice in the state of Wisconsin.
 However, WITC has not made a determination whether this program meets the requirements for preparation, examination, or licensure for other states.
 Students who may be seeking professional licensure or certification in states other than Wisconsin should contact the appropriate licensing board in the state to verify that the WITC program meets licensure or certification requirements.